kendru/learn-cljs/content/section-3/lesson-20-capstone-3-contact-book.md

                    contacts)]))
 ```

-This function is pretty straightforward: it renders a wrapper `div` to contain each contact
+This function is pretty straightforward: it renders a wrapper `div` with each contact
 list item, then it delegates to the `render-contact-list-item` function to render the
 summary for each contact in turn.
 There is a new function that we have not yet met, however:
 `map-indexed`.
 This function works just like `map` except that it calls the mapping function
 with the index of the element in the sequence as well as the element itself.

 This pattern of building a UI by composing components is common in the JavaScript world as
-well, but in most ClojureScript applications, the method of composing UIs is normal function
+well, but in most ClojureScript applications, the method of composing UIs is function
-composition with pure functions that produce normal data structures.
+composition with pure functions that produce plain data structures.

 Finally, we will briefly cover rendering the contact details form and adding/updating contacts
 without too much additional explanation.
-First, let's look at the complete function that renders
+First, let's look at the function that renders
 the entire app HTML:

 ```clojure